creek*

 Schneider Creek where it joins the Grand River at Doon ON

-I gratefully acknowledge the support of the Canada Council for the Arts for supporting my travel to the 2025 edition of Open Ears!
+I gratefully acknowledge the support of the Canada Council for the Arts for funding my travel to the 2025

 2024 EVENTS